stashed/docs/docs/guides/latest/hooks/batch-backup-hooks.md

                     "type": "section",
                     "text": {
                       "type": "mrkdwn",
-                      "text": "Backup has been completed for *wordpres-backup*."
+                      "text": "Backup has been completed for *wordpress-backup*."
                     }
                   }
                 ]